Parker-Hannifin Corp Annual Shareholders Meeting Transcript

 Thomas L. Williams - Parker-Hannifin Corporation - Chairman & CEO

-Okay.
-Good morning, everyone.
-The 2019 Annual Meeting of Shareholders of Parker-Hannifin Corporation will please come to order.
-I'd like to welcome all of our shareholders that are here in person as well as those joining via the webcast.
-I am Tom Williams, Chairman of the Board and Chief Executive Officer of the company.
-I will be presiding at this meeting.
-Sitting with me is Joe Leonti, Vice President and General Counsel and Secretary of the company, who will act as secretary of this meeting.
+Good morning, everyone, and welcome to our first Virtual Annual Meeting of Shareholders.
+Although we'd hope to be able to hold an in-person meeting this year, we are excited to be able to convene this in a virtual setting with shareholders that are attending via this web portal.

-First, I'd like to introduce our director nominees and other company representatives who are present at today's meeting.
-The 11 nominees for election as our directors are: Lee Banks, President and Chief Operating Officer; and Bob Bohn, Linda Harty, Kevin Lobo, Candy Obourn, Joe Scaminace, Ãke Svensson, Laura Thompson, James Verrier, Jim Wainscott and myself.
-Along with Lee, Joe and myself, our other company executives present today are Cathy Suever, Executive Vice President, Finance & Administration and Chief Financial Officer; Mark Har
+I am Tom Williams, Chairman of the Board and Chief Executive Officer of the company, and I will be presiding at this meeting.
+Sitting with me appropriately distanced, of course, are Joe Leonti, Vice President, General Counsel and Secretary of the Company, who will act as Secretary of this meeting; as well as Lee Banks, President and Chief Operating Officer; and Cathy Suever, Executive Vice President, Finance and Administration, and Chief Financial Officer.
+The 2020 Annual

 Parker-Hannifin Corp Annual Shareholders Meeting Transcript